kamingfung/kamingfung.github.io/content/project/community-building/index.md

 #### 2013 – 2019

-Summer Camp Organizer for scholarships to Hong Kong junior secondary school students
+Summer Camp Organizer for scholarships for Hong Kong junior secondary school students

 ### Hong Kong University of Science and Technology